carlonicora/RAW/mechanics.md

 ## Fighting
 Similarly to every action, the result of an attack depends if the attack is challenged (*punching VS dodging*) or unchallenged (*shooting another character*).

+In Jinx, fighting is dangerous.
+The game itself is designed to make combat a serious action with dire consequences.
+By no means we want to avoid combat situations, on the contrary we believe they balance a well though-through campaign.
+Yet, Jinx is a role-playing game which focuses on storytelling and abilities.
+Combat is no more important than any other skill.

 ### Challenged Attacks
 When two characters are fighting and the defending character has an ability which can challenge the attacker, then the attack result is defined by a simple comparison between the attack ability plus 1d20 and the defending ability plus 1d20.